vincentntang/vincentntang.com/content/posts/20211119-interface-two-react-apps/index.md

 Cons
 - You have to manage event listeners.
 - You may ran into race conditions on whether or not the listener was enabled.
 It's harder to check from one app to another, checking a windows function on the other hand is way simler

+## Other Options - IFrames

+You can also Iframe one application into another.
+It's a viable solution, but you'll have significantly less control over the look and feel of the site.
+It also means increased memoroy usage and potential performance issues too

+Iframe is best meant for small embedded type application though, that are generally more customizable.

+Embedded maps are probably the best example, or 3D rendered assets for a 3d print ecommerce store for instance.

+Pros
+- Clear seperation of logic

+Cons
+- Less control over look and feel of site
+- Performance issues if your serving this site to a lot of users
+- No way of communicating one app to another
+- More CI/CD pipelines for managing that embedded content

 ## Summary and Things to Consider